citizenfx/natives/MISC/ShootSingleBulletBetweenCoords.md

 void SHOOT_SINGLE_BULLET_BETWEEN_COORDS(float x1, float y1, float z1, float x2, float y2, float z2, int damage, BOOL pureAccuracy, Hash weaponHash, Ped ownerPed, BOOL isAudible, BOOL isInvisible, float speed);
 ```

+Shoots a bullet from the first vector to the second vector.
+The weapon used as weaponHash should already be loaded via REQUEST_WEAPON_ASSET, otherwise the bullet may fail to materialise.

 ## Parameters
 * **x1**: The X coordinate to start the shot at.
 * **y1**: The Y coordinate to start the shot at.